PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

-These functions will not demand any user input in the form of key presses (though they can be wrapped in additional code to allow it), as they are intended to run on clusters without supervision.
+These functions will not demand any user input in the form of key presses (though they can be wrapped in additional code to allow it), as they are intended to run on clusters or virtual machines without supervision.
 The `taxon` function has good scaling using muliple threads.
-For convenience in rapidly getting a taxon for demonstration purposes, we also provide a string macro, whereby *e.g.*
-`ncbi"Procyon lotor"` will return the taxon object for the raccoon.
+For convenience in rapidly getting a taxon for demonstration purposes, we also provide a string macro, whereby *e.g.* `ncbi"Procyon lotor"` will return the taxon object for the raccoon.

 ## Name filtering functions